Call Centre Workforce Planning Using Erlang C in R language

 Working in a call centre can be chaotic, so we need some maths to understand it.
 The Erlang C formula describes the relationship between the Grade of Service and various variables to bring some order to the chaos.

 Call centre workforce planning is a complex activity that is a perfect problem to solve in R code.
-This article explains using the Erlang C formula in the R language to manage a contact centre.
+This article explains how to use the Erlang C formula in R to manage a contact centre.
 The presented code calculates the number of agents needed to meet a required Grade of Service.
-This approach is extended to a Monte Carlo situation to understand the real world's stochastic nature better.
+This approach is extended to a Monte Carlo setting to better understand the real world's stochastic nature.

 The Erlang C Formula

-The Erlang C formula describes the probability that a customer needs to queue instead of being immediately serviced $(P_w)$.
+The Erlang C formula describes the probability that a customer must queue rather than be immediately serviced $(P_w)$.
 This formula is closely related to the Poisson distribution, which describes queues such as traffic lights or hospital waiting lists.

 $$P_w = \frac{\frac{A^N}{N!}\frac{N}{N-A}}{\Big( \sum_{i=0}^{N-1} \frac{A^i}{i!} \Big)+\frac{A^N}{N!}\frac{N}{N-A}}$$

 The intensity of traffic $A$ is the number of calls per hour multiplied by the average duration of a call.
 Traffic intensity is measured in dimensionless Erlang units, which expresses the time it would take to manage all calls if they arrived sequentially.
-The intensity measures the effort that needs to be undertaken in an hour.
+Intensity measures the effort required in an hour.
 In reality, calls arrive at random times during the hour, which is where the Poisson distribution comes in.
 The waiting time is also influenced by the number of available operators $N$.

 Both common sense and the formula show that increasing the number of calls or decreasing the number of operators increases the likelihood that customers are placed in a queue.
 The more staff, the higher the service level, but how many people do you need to achieve your desired grade of service efficiently?